 Undergraduate Global Bridge Courses

 The ELC offers Global Bridge courses to all international students and scholars.
-Global Bridge courses help international students with the lingusitc and cultural adjustment to integrated academic language and culture courses that will enrich each student’s academic program.
+Global Bridge courses help international students with the linguistic and cultural adjustment to integrated academic language and culture courses that will enrich each student’s academic program.

 Global Bridge Program